-On remote working and asynchronous communication
+On remote working and asynchronous communication with remote teams

 Don’t you hate those post titles with numbers?
 I’m just checking if it drives more reads; no matter the results I’ll never do it again, I promise.